Cloud Computing Propels Future of the Airline Industry

 Data Tech, Smarter Design and New Fuels Lead Aviation to More Sustainable Future

-The weather quite commonly causes flight days, but this particular occasion revealed how critical data technologies are to the air travel industry.
-While storm clouds in the sky can lead to turbulence, cloud computing in aviation businesses can give forward-thinking airlines and industry regulators the means to communicate better, operate more smoothly and use real-time data to scale resources dynamically to meet changing needs.
+The weather commonly causes flight days, but this particular occasion revealed how critical data technologies are to the air travel industry.
+While storm clouds in the sky can lead to turbulence, cloud computing in airline industry operations can give forward-thinking companies and industry regulators the means to communicate better, operate more smoothly, and use real-time data to scale resources dynamically and meet changing needs.

 In 2015, the Federal Aviation Administration (FAA) signed a 10-year, $108 million contract to partner with leading cloud computing service providers.
-Since then, it’s been rolling out cloud technologies like software as a service (SaaS), platform as a service (PaaS), and other solutions in pursuit of increased innovation and efficiency.
+Since then, it’s been rolling out cloud technologies like software as a service (SaaS), platform as a service (PaaS), and other solutions to increase innovation and efficiency.

-To achieve the desired benefits, the industry must collect an extraordinary amount of data from aircraft and ground sources, which is accomplished using a cloud platform that factors in data from FAA operations from partner agencies and the industry.
+A cloud platform collects tremendous amounts of data from aircraft and ground sources, factoring in information about FAA operations from partner agencies and the industry.

-With all that data, airlines can leverage next-generation capabilities like predictive analytics.
-Using AI and machine learning, they can quickly identify dangerous patterns or potential maintenance issues, then intervene in order to prevent delays.
+Airlines take that data and leverage next-generation capabilities like predictive analytics.
+Through AI and machine learning, they can quickly identify dangerous patterns or potential maintenance issues and then intervene to prevent delays.

 One example: SmartSky Networks, GE Aviation, and Mosaic ATM have developed a cloud-based, digital-twin flight management system (FMS) that’s designed to reduce inconsistencies among the ground-based automation systems that support flight operations and air traffic control.
 Called True-Course, it has a modular architecture that will allow GE to scale capabilities up or down for different aircraft models — including drones — while saving costs with standardized software.